 Voting by Absentee Ballot from Mexico

-Now all U.S. citizens can receive their blank ballots electronically.
-Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or Internet download.
-To start, go to the FVAP website to complete a new Federal Post Card Application (FPCA), print and sign the form then return it to your local election office in the United States.
-We recommend overseas U.S. citizens get in the habit of completing FPCAs each January.
-If you request electronic delivery and include your email address or fax number, you’ll receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
-Most states now have voter registration verification websites, and many offer a means of tracking the status of your registration and ballot.
+All U.S. states have procedures to send ballots electronically to absentee voters.
+Depending on the state in which you are eligible to vote, you can get your ballot by email, fax, or the Internet.
+To start, go to the FVAP website to complete a new Federal Post Card Application (FPCA), print and sign the document, then return it to your local election office in the United States.
+We recommend U.S. citizens living abroad complete the FPCAs each January.
+If you request electronic delivery and include your email address or fax number, you will receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+Most states now have voter registration verification websites, and many states offer a means of tracking the status of your registration and ballot.

-Voting Assistance Officers are here to answer all your voting questions as well as provide voting forms, materials and guidance.
-If you have questions, or would like to receive voting materials in Mexico City, please write to: VoteMexicoCity@state.gov or, if you need to look for another consulate, go to: https://www.fvap.gov/vao/vag/appendix/embassy-consulate.
+Voting Assistance Officers are here to answer all your voting questions as well as provide voting forms, materials, and guidance.
+If you have questions, or would like to receive voting materials in Mexico, please write to one of the email addresses below:

 Contacting the Federal Voting Assistance Program:

-If you would like more information on the Federal Voting Assistance Program or need help with the absentee voting process please go to the website www.FVAP.gov or call toll free 001-800-438-8683 (direct dial from Mexico) or email firstname.lastname@example.org.
+If you would like more information on the Federal Voting Assistance Program or need help with the absentee voting process, please visit https://www.fvap.gov, call 001-800-438-8683 (toll-free, direct dial from Mexico), or email email@example.com.

 Remember, every vote counts!